• Individual Investor

 • Other funds focus on specific aspects of the economy—like natural resources or utilities—or on certain types of stocks and bonds.

-Thrivent Mutual Funds offers more than 20 funds across four categories—enough options to cover most mutual fund investing needs without being overwhelming.
+Thrivent offers more than 20 funds across many asset classes—enough options to cover most mutual fund investing needs without being overwhelming.

 Setting up an account